December 2023 12/05/23 5:01:00 PM

 Have a Dandy Week!

-There is a special cattle sale this coming weekend.
+A special feeder cattle sale this Saturday.

 Have a Dandy Week!